snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 We will soon develop the full working maps in our web application.
 So far created a basic window of maps where we get the specific locations when pointed.

 Added maps in ride registration page.
 Changed layout for ride registration page to sync with maps.

+Currently scheduled rides is showing data of all drivers. changed it to show data for that user only.
+Moreover, dashboard data will show real data(Total rides, upcoming rides) and they will navigate to these 2 pages(scheduled rides and total rides) on clicking more info.